 These days Tingwall is best known as the Mainland terminal for the roll-on roll-off ferry to the islands of Rousay, Egilsay and Wyre.
 It's easy to believe that things have always been the way they are now, so it comes as a surprise to find that until 1987 the islands were served by a pair of ships (which also served all the other northern islands) operating from Kirkwall.
 Tingwall barely featured on the map.

 But Tingwall has become rather more than a slipway and a ferry office.
-The harbour built in the 1980s is also used by a number of Orkney's fishing vessels: and others, with boats from Broadford and Wick also on view on our most recent visit.
+The harbour built in the 1980s is also used by a number of Orkney's fishing vessels: and others, with boats from Broadford, Stornoway, Fraserburgh, Montrose and Wick also on view on our visits.

 For anyone who enjoys wandering around active fishing harbours, a visit to Tingwall is an unexpected and fascinating experience.
 Amongst the specialities are the incredibly fresh crabs which can be found, still snapping, in the blue tubs on the harbourside, awaiting collection by the Orkney Fishermen's Society truck.